 About Secondary School Direct

 School Direct is a year-long postgraduate teacher training programme programme for those wishing to teach in secondary schools.
 Trainees spend more time in the classroom, putting theory into practice and gaining confidence-boosting experience.

 We hope that once your training is complete, you’ll decide to continue your teaching career with us.
-With two large secondary schools, primaries with a range of specialisms from a forest school to expanding infant provision, we’re confident that there will be an opportunity to suit you and your career aspirations.
+With large secondary schools, primaries with a range of specialisms from a forest school to expanding infant provision, we’re confident that there will be an opportunity to suit you and your career aspirations.

-All School Direct routes lead to Qualified Teacher Status (QTS), which will allow you to teach either primary or secondary age groups in England and Wales.
+Our School Direct training route leads to Qualified Teacher Status (QTS), which will allow you to teach either primary or secondary age groups in England and Wales.

 On the School Direct training programme you’ll graduate with a Postgraduate Certificate in Education (PGCE) from the University of Brighton and Qualified Teacher Status (QTS).

 This is an intensive year with two-thirds of the course based in our academies and the remainder in university-based lectures, seminars and independent study.

 You’ll be placed in a host academy and attend university two days per week.
 In February you’ll join another academy for 4-6 weeks, then continue at your host academy for the remainder of the year.

 You’ll either choose, or be assigned, a host academy where you’ll gain most of your experience and training.
 Over the year you will also spend time in another academy within the Trust.
 We believe this will help you to develop as a teacher, by broadening your experience of how different academies work.

 The programme is offered in all three of our secondary academies: